defeo/class-cost/technical-annex.md

-actions described in the implementation section (workshops, schools, books) will contribute to form a new generation of experts with a deep understanding of isogeny-based cryptography, whose impact in the broader fields of theoretical and applied cryptography will be felt well after the Action is over.
+actions described in the implementation section (workshops, schools, books) will contribute to form a new generation of experts with a deep understanding of isogeny-based cryptography, whose impact in the broader field of cryptography ---both theoretical and applied--- will be felt well after the Action is over.

 ### 3.2	MEASURES TO MAXIMISE IMPACT